 Additionally, the clinical trials performed to date have been open-label studies and have been conducted at a limited number of clinical sites on a limited number of patients.
 An "open-label" clinical trial is one where both the patient and investigator know whether the patient is receiving the investigational product candidate or either an existing approved drug or placebo.
 Most typically, open-label clinical trials test only the investigational product candidate and sometimes may do so at different dose levels.
 Open-label clinical trials are subject to various limitations that may exaggerate any therapeutic effect as patients in open-label clinical trials are aware when they are receiving treatment.
 Open-label clinical trials may be subject to a "patient bias" where patients perceive their symptoms to have improved merely due to their awareness of receiving an experimental treatment.
 Moreover, patients selected for early clinical studies often include the most severe sufferers and their symptoms may have been bound to improve notwithstanding the new treatment.
-In addition, open-label clinical trials are aware that patients have received treatment and may interpret the information more favorably given this knowledge.
+In addition, open-label clinical trials may be subject to an "investigator bias" where those assessing and reviewing the physiological outcomes of the clinical trials are aware that patients have received treatment and may interpret the information more favorably given this knowledge.
 Because our clinical trials are ongoing, the data that we report are preliminary and subject to change.
 As is typical in open-label studies in which interim reports are provided, the safety and efficacy data are regularly reviewed and validated.
 As a result, certain data may change over time, including reductions or increases in the number of reported safety events, as well as the characterization of the severity or relatedness of safety events, until the database is locked at the end of the study.